hossamnasser938/Up-and-Running-with-ECMAScript6-Course-Documentation/3. ES6 Syntax/es6_syntax.md

     * [let vs var: scopes in for-loop [duplicate]](https://stackoverflow.com/questions/38801257/let-vs-var-scopes-in-for-loop)

 * Some tips from the **Boxes** example:
-    * to specify **CSS rule** for a tag in another tag simply reference the outer followed by > followed by inner.
+    * to specify **CSS rule** for a tag inside another tag simply reference the outer followed by > followed by the inner.
     ```
     section > div {
         width: 100px;